Optimism versus Faith

 "Healing, to deserve the name, requires either faith in the patient, or robust health united with a strong will, in the operator.
 With expectancy supplemented by faith, one can cure himself of almost any morbific condition.
 The tomb of a saint; a holy relic; a talisman; a bit of paper or a garment that has been handled by the supposed healer; a nostrum; a penance, or a ceremonial; the laying on of hands, or a few words impressively pronounced — either will do.
 It is a question of temperament, imagination, self-cure."

-This pronouncement by such an eminent woman as Madame Blavatsky is extremely interesting, for it seems to show that, although she speaks the truth in regard to the instances she quotes, she does not quote the whole truth of the matter.
+This pronouncement by such an eminent woman as Madame Blavatsky is extremely interesting, for it seems to show that, although she speaks the truth in regard to the instances she quotes, she does not quote the whole truth.
 The cooperation of the patient is needed, up to a point, but we do not believe it is entirely a question of faith in such instances, although confidence in the healer's knowledge and power is necessary.

 But you cannot cure a broken leg by faith alone, nor can you get rid of a dental abscess by confirming that you have no pain, though we do know of cases where very strong imagination combined with Faith has reduced inflammation and accelerated the healing process.
-There is also the faith in your favourite doctor, or in medicines or remedies of all sorts, and there can be no question that such faith works, whether we call it the "placebo effect", "bedside manner", or anything else.
+There is also the faith in the doctor, assuming you can see one, or in medicines or remedies of all sorts, and there can be no question that such faith works, whether we call it the "placebo effect", "bedside manner", or anything else.

 True faith-healing occurs in such places as Lourdes, but it seems to be that cures of this nature can only apply to diseases caused by nervous disorders, although on the surface it appears that some of these ailments—such as some skin-diseases—have no direct connection with the nervous system.
-There are a number of very interesting books, written by doctors on this and related subjects, one of which is The Body Electric by Robert Becker M.D., which are well worth reading.
+There are a number of very interesting books, written by doctors on this and related subjects, one of which is The Body Electric: Electromagnetism and the Foundation of Life by Robert Becker M.D., which is well worth reading.

 It seems clear that the sympathetic nervous system is responsible for many outward disorders due to inward injuries to the nerves.
 This may be caused by shock, worry, fear, jealousy and other reasons.
 Some mystics go so far as to say that all diseases commence in the so-called "astral body" first on account of wrong thinking, anger, hatred and so on, and that they gradually spread from the astral to the physical body.
 This seems possible, but personally speaking we see no reason why such negative thoughts and emotions should not react on the physical body directly.
 Have we not all encountered people who are so negative in all that they do and think that they quite literally make themselves ill?
 If only they had just a little faith!